CKeibel/FHSWF-deep-learning/README.md

 - HuggingFace login (needs to be outsourced)
 - Implement ModelManager as LLMFactory
 - Implement Retriever Factory
+- Implement some File manager and Chunking manager (abstract)

 # Installation
 1. Clone the repsitory: